Fourth Week of January 2021

 ▶ How do the relevant business areas of SK, POSCO, and KEPCO intersect with the New Deal funds (Green New Deal segment)? \

-Green bond: a bond whose proceeds may be invested only in environmentally related sectors.
+Green bond: a bond whose proceeds can be invested only in environmentally related sectors.

 □ Janet Yellen, incoming U.S. Treasury Secretary (former Fed Chair), says, “We oppose an artificially weak dollar … we leave it to the market."